UKHomeOffice/dq-tf-ad-demo/README.md

 ## TODO
 - [x] Another VPC with a machine in it that auths over a peer to the AD
+- [x] Another VPC with a windows machine that auths over the peering
 - [x] RHEL machine auto provisioning
 - [x] Ubuntu machine auto provisioning
 - [ ] Make a module to a lot of this heavy lifting and reference it here